Setting Up Loggers to Record Data to a File

-In this article, we explain how to record data to a file, either on a PC or on a controller for fully autonomous operation.
+This article explains how to record data to a file, either on a PC or directly on a controller for fully autonomous operation.

 Setting Up Autonomous Data Logging on the Controller